-The orchestra’s repertoire is wide, ranging from the major symphonic works of such composers as Tchaikowsky, Dvorak, Brahms, Saint Saens, Rachmaninov and Shostakovich to concertos for violin, such as the Sibelius, Brahms, Bruch and Brahms double for violin and cello; the piano concertos of Schumann and Grieg, Dvorak’s cello concerto, and the recently rediscovered and now very popular concert for viola and clarinet by Bruch.
-It has also performed the Elgar Sea Pictures with a local soloist who is now singing with the London Symphony Orchestra Chorus.
+The orchestra’s repertoire is wide, ranging from the major symphonic works of such composers as Tchaikovsky, Dvorak, Brahms, Saint Saens, Rachmaninov and Shostakovich to concertos for violin, such as the Sibelius, Brahms, Bruch and Brahms double for violin and cello; the piano concertos of Schumann and Grieg, Dvorak’s cello concerto, and the recently rediscovered and now very popular concerto for viola and clarinet by Bruch.
+It has also performed Elgar Sea Pictures with a local soloist who is now singing with the London Symphony Orchestra Chorus.

 The players come from all walks of life, and while some are teachers of music and instrumental teachers, there are representatives from many professions, and a wide age range.
 They are all united in their enjoyment of making music and supporting good causes at the same time.